rwblickhan/astro-rwblickhan.org/src/content/evergreen/quotes.md

 - _Little Women_, Lousia May Alcott

-> “ I never wanted to go away, and the hard part now is the leaving you all.
+> “I never wanted to go away, and the hard part now is the leaving you all.
 I’m not afraid, but it seems as if I should be homesick for you even in heaven.”

 - _Little Women_, Lousia May Alcott

+> "She has been unkind to you, no doubt; because you see, she dislikes your cast of character, as Miss Scatcherd does mine; but how minutely you remember all she has done and said to you!
+What a singularly deep impression her injustice seems to have made on your heart!
+No ill-usage so brands its record on my feelings.
+Would you not be happier if you tried to forget her severity, together with the passionate emotions it excited?
+Life appears to me too short to be spent in nursing animosity or registering wrongs."

+- _Jane Eyre_, Charlotte Brontë

+> "Sir," I interrupted him, "you are inexorable for that unfortunate lady: you speak of her with hate with vindictive antipathy.
+It is cruel-she cannot help being mad."

+- _Jane Eyre_, Charlotte Brontë

+> I was a fool both times.
+To have yielded then would have been an error of principle; to have yielded now would have been an error of judgment.

+- _Jane Eyre_, Charlotte Brontë

 ## From Non-Fiction